-Remember to come back to this guide after watching the film...
+To view the film go to: https://bit.ly/3tFnHRy

 My Life, My Goals

 Your goal - what would you like to work on?

 Your goal - what would you like to work on?

 Keep your goals simple and specific.
 Choose something that can be changed.
 Avoid things that can't be changed.

 There may be a lot of things that have changed in your life since dementia.
 Here are some of things that we have found difficult:

 - remembering names

 - finding the right word

 - cooking a meal

 - using the TV remote control

 - speaking on the telephone

 - playing golf